ogecko/alpaca-benro-polaris/docs/nina.md

 * [White Screen Online](https://www.whitescreen.online/) - For taking FLAT images

 ## 3. Star Detection and Autofocus
-One key part in mastering astrophotography is ensuring your optics are optimally focused.
-Modern cameras have fast, super accurate, and intelligent automated focusing systems.
-They yeild amazing results but less so for astrophotography.
-Many of the astrophotography apps fill this gap with their own autofocusing systems.
-They either drive the focuser of a telescope with a motor and belt or drive your camera's lensAF to take pin sharp images of the night sky.
+Mastering astrophotography requires ensuring that your camera lens is optimally focused.
+While modern cameras have fast, accurate, and intelligent focusing systems, they may not produce the best results for astrophotography.
+To address this, many astrophotography applications, like Nina, have their own autofocusing modules.
+These modules drive a telescope's focuser or your camera's lens-focusing system to capture sharp night sky images.

 While Nina has its own star detection and autofocus module, I'd recommend installing `Hocus Focus`, a third party star detection plug-in included in the Nina package.
 You can change Nina's Options > `Imaging` subtab, to use `Hocus Focus` over its own module.
 If you have a Canon camera, you should also install the Canon LensAF plug-in as well.